drogel/colored/README.md

 - **Color naming**: explore the RGB space and get the name of the color you are looking for.
 - **Color search**: search in the color dictionary.
 Look up by name or by hex value.
 - **Color families**: get suggestions of color families based on color names.
+- **Color palettes**: search in the color palette dictionary, and get suggestions of common color palettes.

 ## Download & install